yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-nonlinearoperatorsgraphs.md

            model: 'graph'
 ````

-For more advanced models with recursively used nonlinear operators, the function model will not generate the complete model since it does not recursively expand the arguments.
+For more advanced models with recursively used nonlinear operators, the function model will not generate the complete model since this low-level function does not expand the arguments.
 For this case, use the command **expandmodel**.
 This command takes two arguments, a set of constraints and an objective function.
 To expand an expression, just let the expression take the position as the objective function.
 Note that the command assumes that the expansion is performed in order to prove a convex function, hence if you expression is meant to be concave, you need to negate it.
 To illustrate this, let us expand the objective function in an extension of the geometric mean example above.

 ````matlab
 A = randn(7,2);